anyconnect/EventLibrary/README.txt

 How to complete the Event.cpp stub functions:

-- setEventReceiveCallback() // Set the callback function from the AnyConnect smarter camera platform library to receive events from the camera's event library.
+- setEventReceiveCallback() // Set the callback function from the AnyConnect Smarter Camera Platform library to receive events from the camera's sensors.
-- eventReceiveThread() // Read data from the camera’s event library and writes it to the callback function.
+- eventReceiveThread() // Receive events from the camera's sensors and write them to the callback function.

 How to compile your Event Library.